ziqizhang/data/README.md

   * [Webtable Entity Linking](#webtable)

 ### <a name="hate">+ Hate Speech</a>
 **If you use the RM dataset within this collection, please cite:** Zhang, Z., Robinson, D., Tepper, J. (2018).
 Detecting Hate Speech on Twitter Using a Convolution-GRU Based Deep Neural Network.
-To appear in the 2018 Extended Semantic Web Conference.
+Proceedings of the 2018 Extended Semantic Web Conference.
 For other datasets included in the collection please give credits to their original distributors.

+**NOTE** Due to a recent change in our University's research data sharing policy, we can no longer share the 'RM' dataset (refugees and muslim) described in this paper.

 **Description**: dataset used for evaluating hate speech on Twitter. <br/>
 **Keywords**: hate speech, Twitter, social media, abusive language, classification <br/>